phamthianhtuyet2709/MIS-311/README.md

 ---

-## 🧹 Data Cleaning Summary
+## Data Cleaning Summary

-- ✅ Removed 3 duplicate entries from the dataset.
+- Removed 3 duplicate entries from the dataset.
-- ✅ Verified all prices are positive and within logical ranges.
+- Verified all prices are positive and within logical ranges.
-- ✅ Checked that shoe sizes fall between 3.0 and 14.0; 2 invalid entries were removed.
+- Checked that shoe sizes fall between 3.0 and 14.0; 2 invalid entries were removed.
-- ✅ No missing values found.
+- No missing values found.

 ---

-## ✅ Conclusion and Implications
+## Conclusion and Implications

 This analysis reveals that:
 - **Branding plays a significant role** in price strategy, often more than product frequency.
 - **Shoe size is not a reliable indicator** for pricing tiers.
 Retailers should focus on **brand perception** and **product positioning** rather than size-driven price adjustments.

----

-## 👩‍💻 Author

-**Pham Thi Anh Tuyet**
-Bachelor of Business (Business Analytics Concentration) – EIU
-📁 MIS 311 – Introduction to Business Analytics